gabrieletassoni/schema_based_api/README.md

 #### Version

-By issuing a GET on this api, you will get a response containing the version of the schema_based_api.
+By issuing a GET on this api, you will get a response containing the version of the model_driven_api.
 This is a request which doesn't require authentication, it could be used as a checkpoint for consuming the resources exposed by this engine.

 ```bash